Schinzel/wise-crowd-data-generator/doc/code_standards/code_standards_ais.md

  * Input validation happens at this boundary before any business
  * logic is executed.
  *
- * Written by Claude 3.7 with Code Standard 1.2
+ * Written by Claude 3.7
  */
 interface UserRegistrationPort {
     /**